JTFouquier/q2-ghost-tree/README.md

     code so that you do not have to rewrite all the code inside your new plugin.
 The plugin just reuses most of the original code.
 Very convenient!

     *ghost-tree* has three software dependencies it relies on.

-You will need to install these tools.
+    If you use Conda to install ghost-tree, it should have installed these for you!

 4)  Next, you will install the *q2-ghost-tree* plugin with the command: